Butch Hays: NBL

 1992 saw the 36ers move into the 8,000-seat Clipsal Powerhouse, but also saw Hays' numbers dip slightly to 21.6 points, 4.6 rebounds and 6.6 assists and the 36ers missed the NBL playoffs.
 At the end of the year, the 36ers signed veteran Australian Boomers point guard and local Adelaide product Phil Smyth.
 This, combined with the continued development of local guard Brett Maher, saw the then-30-year-old Hays unwanted by the club and he signed with another NBL team, the perennially struggling Illawarra Hawks for two years.

 Hays helped the Hawks to the quarter-finals in 1993 and 1994 before signing with his 3rd NBL team, the Newcastle Falcons from 1995.
 He would spend 3 seasons in Newcastle, helping the Falcons to the playoffs in 1995, but missing the finals in 1996 and 1997.

 In 1998, Hays signed to play for the North Melbourne Giants, though his stint with his 4th NBL club only lasted 8 games before leaving the club.
 Unfortunately, due to the NBL's rules at the time he was unable to sign with another club and was forced to sit out the remainder of the season.
 He then returned to the Falcons for 1998–99 NBL season before retiring at the end of the year.
 He then began to play with the Maitland Mustangs in the New South Wales-based Waratah League.

 During the 2002–03 NBL season, Hays suited up for four games for the NBL's Canberra Cannons before retiring (for the final time) from the NBL at the age of 41.
 He then returned to the Mustangs where he would play until calling time on his career at the age of 50 in 2012.

-Butch Hays played 232 NBL games, averaging 18.6 points, 4.5 rebounds and 6.0 assists per game.
+Hays played 232 NBL games, averaging 18.6 points, 4.5 rebounds and 6.0 assists per game.

-Honours and Accolades

-Butch Hays finished his college basketball career in 1984 as the California Golden Bears all-time assists leader.

-In 2015, former Adelaide 36ers teammate and NBL legend Mark Davis called Hays one of the smartest point guards he played with in his 17-year professional career.

-During his career, Hays was known for his knee-high socks.

-Current

-Butch Hays currently lives in Newcastle, Australia with his wife Julia.
-The couple have two children; daughter Roberta born in 1989 and son Griffin born in 1992.
-On 6 May 2010, Hays' 18-year-old son Griffin was killed in an accident on a Newcastle rail line.